• Skip to primary navigation

 pin image with top photo horizontal image an angled overhead view of the crispy wok fried beijing beef with peppers and onions in the sweet and tangy beijing sauce garnished with chopped green onion in a black cast iron pan on grey background and bottom photo a tall overhead photo of the beijing beef in the pan garnished with green onion and sesame seeds

-This easy to make Panda Express Beijing Beef copycat recipe is just what you need to enjoy the popular sweet and tangy beef entree at home!
-Strips of flank steak are wok fried until wonderfully crispy, then the peppers and onion are stir fried with garlic and tossed in the Beijing sauce!
-The sweet and sour flavor of the sauce is also perfect for dipping, or making Beijing chicken!
+This easy-to-make Panda Express Beijing Beef copycat recipe is just what you need to enjoy the popular sweet and tangy beef entree at home.
+Strips of flank steak are wok-fried until wonderfully crispy, then the peppers and onion are stir-fried with garlic and tossed in the Beijing sauce.
+The sweet and sour flavor of the sauce is also perfect for dipping or making Beijing chicken.

 Large square overhead image of the panda express beijing beef served with wok fried crispy chunks of beef red pepper and onion in beijing sauce.